 Financial security, financial peace is part of life’s balance wheel, but equally important are your passions, pursuing that which is meaningful and significate to you, making an impact.

 The first challenge is transitioning not just where your paycheck is coming from, but what your next step.
 Life reimagined is a great book that AARP used to help us think about the new retirement – life reimagined.

 The book features six guideposts that can help you find your way on your individual journey.
-Don’t think of these as steps to be taken in rigid, chronological order but as practices to guide your way.

 The first step is to Reflect.
 This is a call to pause before you start the journey and then at various steps along the way, understanding that change and choice occur from the inside out.